 ATSF 2-6-2 1010

 This Key Imports HO scale model of ATSF 2-6-2 1010 is a work in progress.
-So far I haven’t done anything to it.
+So far I haven’t done anything to it because I don’t know anything about working on brass models.
 I only have a few brass steam engines since my primary modeling interest is the 1990s.

 Many of the steam engine models that I do have represent real locomotives that have been preserved.
 Santa Fe 1010 is one of those.
 The locomotive currently resides at the California State Railroad Museum in Sacramento.
 Unfortunately as of this writing it is not on public display.